 There are several disadvantages of the Menu approach.

-On such first disadvantage is the fact that the chosen law may not be entirely compatible with the contents of the RA.
+A first disadvantage is the fact that the chosen law may not be entirely compatible with the contents of the RA.
 Indeed, the current RA has been drafted with US law in mind and uses a style of drafting which corresponds with the American legal tradition.
 The result of this would be that some parts of the RA might find themselves inoperative or “knocked-off” the contract in the context of litigation.
 Moreover, some provisions might be outright invalid and as such could have been deemed to have never applied between the parties.

 A second disadvantage, which is related to the first, is that some registries could ultimately find themselves with a different RA governing their relation with ICANN by virtue of mandatory modifications brought about by a different governing law.
 These differences could turn out to be either an advantage or a disadvantage to some registries but could likely be perceived as unfair.
 Over time, this could lead to some form of jurisdiction shopping by registries.